lumumbapl/The-Blogger/README.md

 # The Blogger
 Simple, stylish WordPress theme for bloggers.
+Streamlining blog setup for quick and effortless publishing, empowering bloggers with simplicity and style.